virajkc1/UOB_Forum/NOTES.md

 function greet(name: string, age: number): string; // overload #2

 2 functions with the same name but can both be called differently

+Today all the Models are defined
+I worked on setting up the routes and controllers for Authentication Both Registering a User & Logging a user have been created

+Topics I learnt:
+Overloading
+TS Interface
+Hashed Passwords with Bcrypt
+JSON Web Token Generation
+How to define controllers